ABCD-STUDY/nda-abcd-collection-3165/docs/pipeline.md

 #### 2. DBP Respiratory Motion Filter

 In working with ABCD data, we have found that a respiratory artifact is produced within multi-band data (Fair et al., 2020).
 While this artifact occurs outside the brain, it can affect estimates of frame alignment, leading to inappropriate motion censoring.
-By filtering the frequencies of the respiratory signal from the motion realignment data, our respiratory motion filter produces better estimates of FD.
+By filtering the frequencies (18.582 to 25.726) of the respiratory signal from the motion realignment data, our respiratory motion filter produces better estimates of FD.

 #### 3. DBP Motion censoring